andrewmoise/grits/README.md

 #### Performance

-The remote performance is pretty bad right now.
+The remote performance is pretty mediocre right now.
 It should be possible to do prefetching more cleverly than we're doing now.
 Also, when configured to (when concurrent access isn't expected), we should batch up writes into long lists of write-back-cached "path/CID/assertions" tuples.
 That should make it better.
-But, for now, it's not super fast when doing extensive I/O remotely.
+But, for now, it's not super fast when doing I/O remotely with writes involved.

 Reading (serving the read-only bits of the site) should already be faster than a normal web site, if the service worker is enabled.
 Try it out, see if that's the reality.